-Section 5 - Boston Public Schools and Boston Police Department Information-Sharing Policy
+16-63.4 Boston Public Schools And Boston Police Department Information-sharing Policy

-- 5. Boston Public Schools and Boston Police Department Information-Sharing Policy - 5.1.
-Student Reports - 5.1.1.
-BSP officers may create a Student Report only when: - 5.1.1.1.
-Serious bodily harm to an individual has occurred as a result of willful conduct by a student; - 5.1.1.2.
-A true and credible threat to the safety of the school arises that would amount to criminal conduct; - 5.1.1.3.
-A student is in possession of firearms; or - 5.1.1.4.
-A student unlawfully possesses or uses controlled substances, provided those substances are not marijuana, nicotine, or alcohol. - 5.1.2.
-BSP officers may not create a Student Report relating to matters that are not described above. - 5.1.3.
-Student reports shall not contain information pertaining to: - 5.1.3.1.
-Immigration status - 5.1.3.2.
-Citizenship - 5.1.3.3.
-Neighborhood of residence - 5.1.3.4.
-Religion - 5.1.3.5.
-National origin - 5.1.3.6.
-Ethnicity
+- a) School Police officers shall not collect, store, or share information pertaining to students except by creating and sharing Student Reports in accordance with this Chapter. - 1.
+Student Reports shall only be created when: - A) Serious bodily harm to an individual has occurred as a result of willful conduct by a student; - B) A true and credible threat to the safety of the school arises that would amount to criminal conduct; - C) A student is in possession of firearms; or - D) A student unlawfully possesses or uses controlled substances, provided those substances are not marijuana, nicotine, or alcohol. - 2.
+School Police officers may not create a Student Report relating to matters that are not described above. - 3.
+Student Reports shall not contain information pertaining to: - A) Immigration status;